 Hold contractors liable for airline reservation system failures

-Yesterday, airline reservation system failures produced 2,000 delays and 238 cancellations.
-A technical issue with Sabre Corporation was reported to impact major airlines in America and all travelers.
+Recently, airline reservation system failures produced 2,000 delays and 238 cancellations.
+A technical issue with Sabre Corporation impacted major airlines in America and all travelers.
 The airlines most affected by this IT failure were American Airlines, Alaska Airlines, JetBlue and WestJet.

-NOTE: The fact that passengers suffered delays and cancellations was secondary to the damage to the airlines involved in virtually every news report.
+NOTE: News media treated the fact that passengers suffered delays and cancellations as a secondary harm.
+Airlines suffered the real damage in virtually every news report.
 IT APPEARS THAT THE CULPRIT THIS TIME WAS SABRE CORPORATION.
 This company provides IT services that operate reservations and flight operations for many major airlines.
 SABRE is considered to be under the control of the Department of Transportation (DOT).

 There should be fines for airline reservation system failures, including Sabre’s technical failures.

-Sabre should pay compensation to the airlines for airline reservation system failures.
+Sabre needs to pay compensation to the airlines for airline reservation system failures.
 They lost millions.
 Plus, compensation to passengers for missed family events, missed connections, and business events should be paid and required.
 Families have missed weddings, organized tours, and cruises.
 Business travelers have missed meetings.
-And, many others have been faced with financial repercussions because of information technology failure.
+And, many others faced financial repercussions because of information technology failure.

 Simply apologizing for screwing up hundreds of thousands of travel plans is not adequate.
-DOT should get involved in this issue of airline reservation system failures and make sure that Sabre is included in any new rules.
+DOT must get involved in this issue of airline reservation system failures and make sure that GDSs like Sabre are included in any new rules.

-Sabre’s systems are massive and they control a virtual duopoly in airline reservation and operation systems software.
-The majority of US travel agents use Sabre to book flights.
-Their technology for the most part is reportedly old — they use mainframe computer systems and old green screens to distribute data to travel agents and airlines.
+Sabre’s massive systems control a virtual duopoly in airline reservation and operation systems software.
+The majority of US travel agents use Sabre systems still use mainframe computer systems and old green screens to distribute data to travel agents and airlines.
 What consumers see on their personal computers has been modified and enhanced by the airlines or online travel agencies.

 Travelers realize that IT issues will be a problem.
 However, Travelers United holds that these IT problems are the fault of the airlines and their contractors.
 Passengers should be properly compensated for IT failures.

-So far, when it comes to customer service, the legacy carriers and their IT contractors are treating these IT issues as Acts of God or force majure problems.
+So far, when it comes to customer service, the legacy carriers and their IT contractors treat these IT issues as Acts of God or force majure problems.
 They are not.
 These failures are fully within the control of the airlines and their contractors, like Sabre.
-Passengers should be compensated, not punished, for the airlines’ failures.
+Compensate passengers don’t punish them, for the airlines’ failures.

 This kind of service failure is similar to involuntarily denied boarding but without any compensation.
 Passengers need adequate compensation.